How to finish an archival research project

 3.1 Setting research priorities can be done in an abstract way – this is in effect what happens when writing a research design for a funding application or a higher degree proposal.
 But it is rare that research in practice turns out to be exactly the same as research in abstract proposal terms.
 Overviewing a project in progress has to grapple with realities on the ground and what actually can and cannot be done in the way and also in the time that was initially specified.
 Taking stock in this way often leads to priorities being revisited and re-worked, and if this is the case then the grounded reasons for this should be documented as part of the overviewing process.

-3.3 At this point, the end of 2015, the plan was to return to South Africa for an extended period in early 2016, to complete three large family collections, and to identify and start work on two others.
-This is also the point, however, at which WWW’s best laid plans were stymied by the political events noted above.
+3.3 At this point, the plan was to return to South Africa for an extended period in early 2016, to complete three further large collections, and to identify and start work on two others.
+This was also the point at which WWW’s best laid plans were stymied by the political events noted above.

 3.4 As a result, another more schematic review was then done, and new medium-term priorities to suit these changed circumstances were decided on.
-These were: preparing materials for the user interface for when the project work is published in early 2017 by HRIOnline, analysis of already completed data, and using this to write some things for publication sooner, rather than some months later as originally planned.
-Relatedly, preliminary thinking about a monograph on social change using South Africa over 200 years of whites writing whiteness was also set in motion at this point, while this had originally been scheduled for the formal end of the project.
+These were: preparing materials for the user interface for when the project dataset is published by HRIOnline, analysis of already completed data, and using this to write things for publication sooner, rather than some months later as originally planned.
+Relatedly, preliminary thinking about a monograph on social change using South Africa over 200 years of whites writing whiteness was also set in motion at this point, and was completed in later 2017.

 4. Establishing a rolling timetable for completing priorities

-4.1 Establishing a timetable for completion purposes requires identifying specific pieces of work connected with each of the re-established priorities that can be completed and have a line drawn under them.
+4.1 As the above discussion indicates, establishing a timetable for completion purposes requires identifying specific pieces of work connected with each of the re-established priorities that can be completed and have a line drawn under them.
 Apart from other benefits, doing this is heartening because a checklist can be made and items ticked off it, which provides a sense of things progressing rather than feeling that the amount of work still to be done is insuperably large or difficult.
 This timetable should be a rolling one that is periodically re-visited, for as the completion stage progresses the items on the list will change when some work is finalised and other items come onto the agenda.

-4.2 For the WWW project, external events at the start of 2016 compelled establishing a different kind of medium-term timetable to cope with these circumstances.
+4.2 For the WWW project, continuing external political events over 2015 and 2016 compelled establishing a different kind of medium-term timetable to cope with these circumstances.
 This is not organised around research visits as earlier planned, but around preparation of components of the user interface, analysing data from some specific collections rather than waiting to analyse across more collections using the project’s VRE, and writing a number of items for publication.
-Planning a monograph from the research is a component of this latter, but in an outline ‘thinking about what it might look like’ way rather than actually writing it.
+Planning and producing a monograph from the research was a component of this latter.

-4.3 Relatedly, it has also been necessary to draw a line through some interesting sub-projects as ‘nice but non-necessary’ given priorities and what is feasible, and also to think hard about how in the remaining time to carry out work on some large family collections which has not yet been started, as and when access becomes less problematic.
+4.3 Relatedly, it was also necessary to draw a line through some interesting sub-projects as ‘nice but non-necessary’ given priorities and what is feasible, and also think hard about how in the remaining time to carry out work on some large family collections which has not yet been started, as and when access becomes less problematic.

 5. Dovetailing research practicalities with writing plans

-5.1 Most archival and other research projects, whether at postgraduate level or involving advanced research, are expected to result in a substantial written product, such as a PhD or Masters thesis, journal articles, book chapters and so on.
+5.1 Most archival and other research projects are expected to result in a substantial written product, such as a PhD or Masters thesis, journal articles, book chapters and so on.
 At the same time, the practicalities of carrying out research often take on a momentum of their own and it is easy to become immersed in the minutiae and, if not lose sight of the intended written outputs, then for these to be seen as an end product rather than ways of marking the process.
 To guard against this, in overviewing, and in particular in planning and re-visiting priorities, it is important to build into this the analysis of whatever the data of the project consists of, and producing a number of pieces of writing about this.

-5.2 In relation to WWW, much of the above discussion has concerned the nitty-gritty of collecting archival data, checking it, and finalising the resultant datasets (one per collection) to send to HRI at the University of Sheffield, the technical partner for the Whites Writing Whiteness project as it was for the Olive Schreiner Letters Online.
+5.2 In relation to WWW, much of the above discussion has concerned the nitty-gritty of collecting archival data, checking it, and finalising the resultant datasets (one per collection) to send to HRI at the University of Sheffield, the technical partner for the Whites Writing Whiteness project as it was for the Olive Schreiner Letters Online, and the kind of routine and also the occurrence of happenstance major events that have impacted on planning and priorities.
 Alongside this, five or six journal articles for completion by the end-date of the project were initially planned, with a number of others and also the monograph referred to above to follow.

-5.3 However, due to the external events already noted, some aspects of data collection have not yet been possible, and as a consequence some of the planned analysis of data has obviously not been possible either.
-As a result, in the early 2016 ‘taking stock’ and overviewing activities, some other kinds of publication and writing were identified and these have been put into process and are concerned with those collections that have been completed, and also some more general pieces of writing in particular about theoretical and methodological aspects of the research.
+5.3 However, due to the external events already noted, some aspects of data collection and also publication of the whole dataset have not yet been possible, and as a consequence some of the planned analysis of data has obviously not been possible either.
+As a result, in the 2016 ‘taking stock’ and overviewing activities, some other kinds of publication and writing were identified and these were put into process.
+In particular, this led to the publication of research monograph a year in advance of its planned date, but a delay in completing some planned research articles.
+It all looks orderly, but there have been complications beneath the surface.

 6.1 The emphasis in the discussion above has been on concluding an archival research project in good order and with revised priorities fulfilled.
 Keeping tabs on how research unfolds, re-visiting priorities because of circumstances, building in feasible measures of progress and so on does not require complicated software.
 It can be done without fuss using the four headings of taking stock, re/ planning priorities, establishing a rolling timetable and dovetailing research practicalities with writing, backed by methodical thinking, some checklists and to-do lists.